ssseasonnn/Bracer/README.md

 startActivity(intent)
 ```

-> No need to worry, Brace can be integrated with any third-party router, just ensure that the parameter name is the correspond
+> No need to worry, Bracer can be integrated with any third-party router, just ensure that the parameter name is the correspond

 ### 2. For Fragment